Spread the love

 The architecture of Cornwall is a fascinating part of its culture.
 From the stone circles and cairns of the Neolithic era to the stunning Elizabethan manor houses and the iconic castles of St. Michael’s Mount and Tintagel, there is a wealth of heritage to explore.
 The county is also home to a variety of churches and cathedrals, each with its own unique style and history, and the cobbled streets of many of the fishing villages are a delight to wander through.

-See also A Guide to the Best Restaurants in Zante
+See also Exploring the Best Places to Eat in Stockholm

 Mythology